ktorio/ktor-website-sample/README.md

 # Creating a static website with Ktor

-This repository is the code corresponding to the hands-on lab [Creating resources website with Ktor](https://play.kotlinlang.org/hands-on/Creating%20a%20website%20with%20ktor/01_Introduction).
+This repository is the code corresponding to the hands-on lab [Creating an Interactive Website](https://ktor.io/docs/creating-interactive-website.html).